 They will have 14 different subjects and teachers, this means that they will need to bring in different equipment and books each day for each lesson.
 We advise that students pack their bags the night before to make sure that they have the correct equipment each day.
 They also need to think about the type of bag they use.
 Can all the equipment fit in it?
 Is it easy to carry?
-Can they pack it themselves?

 The school site is much bigger than their primary school and students will be taught in many different areas for each subject.
 They will need to learn the school layout and how to get to lessons on time.
+There are lots of signs up and Prefects and Staff will help guide them in the early stages until students become familiar with this.